momentohq/public-dev-docs/docs/learn/how-it-works/expire-data-with-ttl.md

     ```

-2. Optionally, in a SET operation, you can override the default value created with the SimpleCacheClient object.
-If you do not include a value for TTL in this SET operation, the value used to create the cache client object is used.
+2. Optionally, in a SET operation, you can override the default TTL value used when you instantiated the SimpleCacheClient object.
+Again, if you do not include a value for TTL in this SET operation, the value used to create the cache client object is used.

     ```javascript
     await momento.set(CACHE_NAME, 'key', 'my value', 40)